The gravitational stratification of multifluid and multispecies plasma: General scenarios

 Due to the horizontal averaging, we obtain a relatively flat TR from the rMHD model.
-Still, the aim is to show that a cHE stratification can be obtained to include effects of NEQ ionization.
-Specifically, the NEQ stratification has higher ion populations in the chromosphere and photosphere.
-Note that the high ion fractions in the NEQ result are related to the long time-scales of the ionization and recombination processes, as well as their interplay with chromospheric dynamics, e.g., shocks \citep{Carlsson1992,Carlsson2002,Leenaarts2007,Wedemeyer_B_hm_2011}.
-Therefore, the present numerical integration routine provides flexibility for specifically studying atmospheric dynamics while considering the NEQ ionization effects.
+Still, the aim is to show that a cHE stratification can be obtained to include the effects of NEQ ionization.
+Specifically, the NEQ stratification has higher ion populations in the chromosphere and photosphere, {resulting from} the long timescales of the ionization and recombination processes, as well as their interplay with chromospheric dynamics \citep{Carlsson1992,Carlsson2002,Leenaarts2007,Wedemeyer_B_hm_2011,Golding_2014}.
+Therefore, the present numerical integration routine provides flexibility for specifically studying atmospheric dynamics, while considering the consequence of NEQ ionization.
 In contrast, a pHE stratification cannot recover such effects, as shown in Figure \ref{fig:example}.